phw198/OutlookGoogleCalendarSync/guide/google.md

 To revoke authorisation from OGCS continuing to access a Google account, navigate to [https://myaccount.google.com/permissions](https://myaccount.google.com/permissions), click on `Outlook Google Calendar Sync` and then `Remove Access`.

 **Select calendar:** Once successfully authenticated, chose the calendar to sync with.

+## Sync Configuration

+### Filtering

+**Filter colours:** Restrict the items to be synced by either excluding or including various colours that have been assigned to calendar events.
+Your selection will automatically invert which switching between include or exclude.
+The default is to not exclude anything.
+**Delete synced items if excluded:** By default this is checked and excluded Google calendar items _will_ be deleted from the Outlook calendar if they have previously been synced.
+In some more complex configuratons, it may be desirable to stop this behaviour.
+For example, two-way syncing an Outlook calendar to Google for family to have visiblity, but needing to mark Google as _Free_ so the calendar is not blocked out and not having that sync back to Outlook.
+This can be achieved by manually setting the availability, assigning an excluded colour and _not_ deleting items with excluded colours.

 **Exclude invitations I have declined:** Do not sync Google events that have been declined.
 **Exclude "Goal" events from sync:** Do not sync Google _Goals_ (a now [deprecated Google feature](https://support.google.com/calendar/answer/12207659), replaced by _focus time_ for those with work or school accounts)